jotaalvim/jotaalvim.github.io/docs/blogs/cube.md

 This means that the statement "This cube is not solvable" is actually true.
 We arrive at a true but unprovable statement, because the only way to prove it would be to attempt solving the cube, and impossible task due to its very nature.

-G\"{o}del's theorem does not say that being consistent is impossible, because it is, however, it comes at the cost of incompleteness.
+Gödel's theorem does not say that being consistent is impossible, because it is, however, it comes at the cost of incompleteness.

 His interesting ideas can be applied to computer science as well, as there are problems that we cannot solve.
 One famous example is the Halting Problem, which is undecidable.
 It is impossible to construct a general algorithm that determines whether an arbitrary program will eventually halt or run forever.